dojo/docs/dojox/image/Lightbox.rst

 Tips & Tricks
 =============

-By using a 'private' method, you can programatically control the LightboxDialog when displaying groups of images.
+By using a 'private' method, you can programmatically control the LightboxDialog when displaying groups of images.
 The functions are named _nextImage(), and _prevImage(), though may later become public as .next() and .prev().

 .. code-block :: javascript